openshift/enhancements/enhancements/baremetal/an-slo-for-baremetal.md

   currently creates.
 In other words, the initial purpose of the CBO will be to reconcile the `Provisioning` singleton resource.

+#### Operator framework

+CBO will be built using [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder).
+It has been decided to adopt it since it is compatible with the `operator-sdk`.

 ### Test Plan

+- The operator will be tested in the OpenShift CI via e2e tests triggered using the [e2e-metal-ipi](https://github.com/openshift/release/blob/master/ci-operator/step-registry/baremetalds/e2e/baremetalds-e2e-workflow.yaml) workflow defined in the OpenShift CI steps registry
+- The [OpenShift extended platform tests](https://github.com/openshift/openshift-tests) will be enriched to verify that:
+  - CBO gets deployed for a baremetal host
+  - Metal3 deployment is managed by CBO

 ### Graduation Criteria